zdravkov/kendo-docs/api/web/tabstrip.md

 ##### element `Selector|Number`

-The target tab(s), specified as a selector or index in the tab group.
+The target tab(s), specified as a selector, jQuery object or index in the tab group.

 #### Returns